 The call command implements two simple methods to convert the log2 ratios in a segmented .cns file to absolute integer copy number values.
-The segmetrics command computes segment-level summary statistics that can be used to evaluate the reliability of each segment.
-Future releases of CNVkit will integrate further statistical testing to help make meaningful variant calls from the log2 copy ratio data.
+Given known or estimated tumor purity and ploidy values, this command can also adjust for tumor heterogeneity.

-After using call, the adjusted .cns file can then be converted to BED or VCF format using the export command.
+A .cns file can be converted to BED or VCF format using the export command.
 These output styles display the inferred absolute integer copy number value of each segment.
+To first adjust for known purity and ploidy of the sample, or apply log2 thresholds for integer calls, use call before exporting.